 You may want to talk about your diagnosis or you may prefer not to tell people straight away.
+You may need to take some time to come to terms with the news yourself.

 Talking can help you to get support from friends and family.
 On the other hand, you may find it hard to cope with other people's reactions when they hear the news.
 For example, they may fuss over you or be upset.

-Call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre if you would like to talk things over with a cancer nurse.
+Call our Support Line on 1800 200 700 or visit a Daffodil Centre if you would like to talk things over with a cancer nurse.
 You can also ask for a copy of our booklet Understanding The Emotional Effects of Cancer.
 This booklet can help you find ways to talk about your cancer and to ask for the help and support you need.